3scale-labs/porta-dev-tools/porxy/README.md

 # Porxy
-Porxy is a porksy proxy of [porta](https://github.com/3scale/porta), a shitty solution to mediate the commnunication between [3scale/APIcast](https://github.com/3scale/APIcast), running in a podman, and [3scale/porta](https://github.com/3scale/porta), running in local environment.
+Porxy is a porksy proxy of [porta](https://github.com/3scale/porta), a shitty solution to mediate the commnunication between [3scale/APIcast](https://github.com/3scale/APIcast), running in a container, and [3scale/porta](https://github.com/3scale/porta), running in local environment.

 This is extrictly for development purposes and cannot be considered a replacement for Red Hat's official recommendations to work with 3scale.